joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

     ```

     Per the openCypher spec, nodes are supposed to support multiple labels and edges or relationships are supposed to support multiple types.
 As of this writing,
     RedisGraph does not support at least multiple node labels, but there is an [issue](https://github.com/RedisGraph/RedisGraph/issues/910) tracking that enhancement.
-    I'm uncertain of

     Our final node type created in this POC is of label `order`: